digiscot/digiscot-website/pages/projects/dundee-university.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 2
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Tap and Talk
+project-title: Tap and Talk
-excerpt: Support group to help adults with aphasia explore the benefits of technology
+project-excerpt: Support group to help adults with aphasia explore the benefits of technology
-lead: Dundee Augmentative and Alternative Communication (AAC) Research Group, University of Dundee
+project-lead: Dundee Augmentative and Alternative Communication (AAC) Research Group, University of Dundee
 website:
 email:
 twitter-url: